rajukandula128/clean-code-best-practices/README.md

 - Performance close to optimal.
 - Express all design ideas that are in the system.
 - Complete error handling.
-- That runs all the tests.
+- Runs all the tests.
 ````